SurienDG/Hack-the-North2019/README.md

-# Github Evaluator - A Hack The North 2019 Project to help you evaluate another person's github
+# Github Evaluator - Hack The North 2019

+A Hack The North 2019 Project to help you evaluate another person's github